 Okay, but in all reality, while those word choices were quite dramatic, it’s true.
 Balloon releases are some of the biggest culprits for releasing latex pollution into the environment.

 Light a Candle in remembrance!
 If your balloon release is for a memorial, replace it with candles.
-This is a beautiful way to do a memorial.
-Of course,do not leave any flame unattended.
-Also, sky lanterns are not suggested due to chance of fire and animal hazards.
+This is a beautiful way to remember someone.
+Of course, do not leave any flame unattended.
+Also, sky lanterns are not suggested due to the chance of fire and animal hazards.

 Plant in Remembrance.
 Plant a garden, a few planters, you name it!
 Invite others to join you in your efforts.
 And don’t be afraid to recycle the plants into compost should you lose one.
 And remember, plants make oxygen so that makes this option especially good!